Subscribe Form module overview

 - Email address

-- As of Beaver Builder 188.8.131.52, an optional Terms & Conditions checkbox, for which you can customize the terms and the checkbox label.
+- An optional Terms & Conditions checkbox, for which you can customize the terms and the checkbox label.

 - Subscribe button